You have no items in your bag

-Self care is a necessity in day-to-day life.
-As a woman, you need energy and inspiration to keep up with its demands and the only way to get that energy and inspiration is to indulge in a little “You” time.
-Remember that to love others well, you gotta first learn to love yourself well!
-We’ve created the ultimate self care guide for women that’s perfect while in quarantine and after the lockdown is over.
+A self care plan is a necessity in daily life.
+As a busy woman, you need proper sleep and lots energy and inspiration to keep up with its demands.
+The only way to get that energy and inspiration is to indulge in a little “You” time.
+Remember that to love others well, you have to first learn to love yourself well!
+We’ve created the ultimate guide to self care for women that’s perfect while in quarantine and after the lockdown is over.

 Engage in a Daily Skincare Routine

 Your face is the first thing most people will notice about you.
 Therefore, it’s a top priority when talking about women’s health and self care tips for women.
 The best way to show your face some love is to engage in a daily skincare routine that keeps it clean, healthy, and glowing.
 Here is our go-to daily regimen using all ALASTIN products.

 - Cleanse your face with the Gentle Cleanser

 - Rejuvenate your under eyes with the Restorative Eye Treatment

 - Improve the appearance of fine lines and wrinkles with the Restorative Skin Complex